Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Discussion

 The PS of face-on galaxies have the potential to show the line-of-sight thickness, where two-dimensional turbulence converts to three-dimensional turbulence, but there are severe constraints on the suitability of this method.
 The PS needs a reasonably large factor for the range of wavenumbers on either side of the thickness kink, which implies a spatial resolution at least a factor of $\sim10$ smaller than the galaxy thickness and a galaxy size at least a factor of $\sim10$ larger than the thickness.
 An additional constraint is that the observations must sample some type of emission that follows the correlated structure of turbulent gas.
 These constraints were satisfied for HI and FIR emission from the LMC and M33, but they are difficult for other galaxies with the existing archive of data on the neutral component of the ISM.

 The present study uses JWST observations of dust emission at what is nominally sub-arcsec resolution from the full mirror diameter, which should be good enough to reach linear scales of several tens of parsecs for a large number of galaxies within 10 Mpc.
 However, the point spread function for the JWST image has a broad tail with a hexagonal shape from the mirror segments, and this PSF is $\sim5$ times larger than the nominal FWHM.
 The PSF is visible as a strong dip in the PS at high wavenumbers, since there is no signal received by the detector on smaller scales, only noise.
 For the furthest of our galaxies, NGC 628 at 9.84 Mpc, this dip extends as a broad depression in the PS to $\sim50$ pc ($5\times$FWHM) at $5.6\mu$m, and to $\sim64$ pc, $\sim78$ pc and $\sim160$ pc at $7.7\mu$m, $10\mu$m, and $21\mu$m wavelengths, respectively, putting the expected disk thickness slightly inside the PSF tail at the longest wavelengths.
+This problem with the PSF was also noted for the HI PS of galaxies in \cite{grisdale17}.

+We experimented with removing the PSF by dividing the scan PS by the PS of the PSF.
+The results did not improve our sensitivity to a possible kink in the PSF wings because the PSF is a two-dimensional shape.
+Our one-dimensional intensity scans through the galaxy blend emission from neighboring scans in the PSF lobes, so the PS of the 2D PSF or the PS of a scan through the core of the PSF is not a good match to the contribution of the PSF to the scan's PS.